theobald-software/theobald-software.github.io/content/_en/yunio/logs.md

 ### Display Logs
 The logs are located in the *Logs* section of the yunIO Designer.
 There are 3 types of Logs:
-- *Service Runs:* Displays a list of service runs.
+- **Service Runs:** Displays a list of the latest service runs, including the status of the service run.
-- *Service Workers:* Displays logs of service worker processes.
+- **Service Workers:** Displays logs of service worker processes.
 For each TCP connection, a service worker process is started.
 It receives the HTTP request, executes the service, and sends the response to the caller.
-- *Transaction Workers:* Displays logs of [Transaction](./transactions) services.
+- **Transaction Workers:** Displays logs of [Transaction](./transactions) services.
 When running Transactions services, a transaction worker process is started.
 It executes the service and produces the response, which is then forwarded to the caller by the service worker.